anthonylangsworth/RoutePlotter/README.md

 5. Run `gunzip systemsPopulated.json.gz` to decompress the downloaded file.
 Run this whenever you run the previous step to download new data on populated systems.
 6. (Optional) Change the name of the minor faction in `MINOR_FACTION` around line 135.
 It defaults to my minor faction but yours is likely different.
 This only needs to be changed once.
 7. Run `python bubble_runner.py`.
 It outputs the following to the console:
     1. The route.
 Start at any system then follow the jump sequence.
+Once you reach the end, jump to the first system and continue until you reach the star system you started at.
+    2. The total distance in light years (LY).
+This is a rough measure of how spread out your minor faction is.
-    2. The longest jump required.
+    3. The longest jump required.
 A ship that can jump at least this far can do the route in a single jump per step.

 ## License